Predict-Project-Renoise: Sampling Diffusion Models under Hard Constraints: Conclusion

 \section{Conclusion}

-To address the problem of constrained sampling in score-based models, we defined a constrained forward process with its corresponding reverse process and introduced PPR as a way to sample following that reverse process.
-Over a series of experiments, we showed that PPR achieves lower constraint violation and closer approximation to the constrained distribution compared to the state of the art.
-Additionally, it offers a meaningful way of trading compute for sample and constrained distribution quality.
+To address the problem of constrained sampling in score-based models, we defined a constrained forward process with its corresponding reverse process, identified a transition kernel whose unique stationary distribution is that constrained marginal, and introduced PPR as an approximation of that kernel.
+Over a series of experiments, we showed that PPR achieves a higher feasibility rate, lower constraint violation, and closer approximation to the constrained distribution compared to the state of the art and that each of the components of PPR, the projection through the denoiser, the renoising, and the reapplication of the kernel, is fundamental to its performance.
+Additionally, PPR offers a meaningful way of trading compute for sample and constrained distribution quality.

-\paragraph{Limitations.} While PPR offers a meaningful way of trading computation for approximation quality, the iterative nonlinear projection problem through the denoiser is expensive.
-Further, we rely on approximations to sample the marginals $p_t^\mathcal{C}$ and there is no guarantee of unbiased sampling from the true constrained distribution.
-Lastly, PPR relies on the differentiability of the constraint function $c(x)$ to propagate information from $x_0$ to $x_t$.
+\paragraph{Limitations.} We rely on approximations to sample $p_t^\mathcal{C}(x_0 | x_t)$ (see Appendix~\ref{app:thm} for the error bound).
+PPR relies on the differentiability of the constraint function $c(x)$ to propagate information from $x_0$ to $x_t$.
 This dependency precludes the direct application of the framework to non-differentiable, discrete, or black-box constraints without further work.

-\paragraph{Future work.} The clearest direction is to reduce the computational cost of PPR.
-A possible way of accomplishing that is to only project at a subset of diffusion steps.
+\paragraph{Future work.} A possible way of reducing the computational cost of PPR is to only project at a subset of diffusion steps.
 While we preliminarily found that it gives poorer constraint satisfaction and constrained distribution approximation, it is an additional lever to be tuned by the user.
 Further, extending beyond equality constraints to mixed and inequality constraints is a promising direction.
 Inequality constraints could be handled by a projection with momentum or Langevin projection that stops once inside $\mathcal{C}$.
-Additionally, extending the framework to explicitly handle discrete constraints and domains such as inverse folding in constrained protein design remains open for further research.
-Finally, while we presented a formulation for the constrained forward process, establishing theoretical bounds for the approximation of the constrained marginals $p_t^\mathcal{C}$ via the proposed projection-renoising would strengthen the foundation of the method.
+Extending the framework to explicitly handle discrete constraints and domains such as inverse folding in constrained protein design also remains open for further research.